jhajek/forge/_posts/2015-11-13-images-from-our-hp-eucalyptus-meetup.md

 - euca
 comments: []
 ---
-<p>So much thanks goes out to HPE for helping with space and pizza -- Chris and Craig are wonderful guys.
-Thanks to Sai who did yeoman's work setting up the demo app and thanks to all those who joined in on the windy night in Chicago.</p>
+So much thanks goes out to HPE for helping with space and pizza -- Chris and Craig are wonderful guys.
+Thanks to Sai who did yeoman's work setting up the demo app and thanks to all those who joined in on the windy night in Chicago.

-<p>Here are pictures from the event:</p>
+Here are pictures from the event:
-<p>[gallery ids="1601,1602,1603,1604,1605,1606,1607,1608"]</p>